-Congratulations on your acceptance to WPI and it is great to hear that you are interested in Physics!
+Hello and it is great to hear that you are interested in Physics at WPI!

 I am Doug Petkie, the Department Head and Professor of Physics in the School of Arts and Sciences at WPI, and I would like to tell you a little bit about physics, the physics department, and the departmental programs.
-Before I do that, if you have any questions that I can answer via video conferencing, I will be available the following days and times.
-I can also set up a separate meeting time, just let me know what days and times work.
-Please email me at email@example.com or firstname.lastname@example.org for the password.
+Before I do that, if you have any questions that I can answer via video conferencing, please email me at email@example.com or firstname.lastname@example.org to set up a meeting.

-The department is composed of 20 full time faculty, 4 staff, and serve nearly 100 undergraduate majors and about 25 graduate students.
+The department is composed of 17 full time faculty, 4 staff, nearly 100 undergraduate majors, and about 25 graduate students.
 Our areas of study that lead to bachelor’s degrees, minors, master’s degrees, five-year BS/MS program, certificates, and a PhD is found on the departmental home page, www.wpi.edu/+physics with clickable links.
 Our program and the success of our graduates has led to the College Factual ranking WPI Physics as #10 out of over 263 Physics programs in the U.S. See rankings at: https://www.collegefactual.com/majors/physical-sciences/physics/rankings/top-ranked/p1.html.

 Physics is a foundational science that remains at the forefront of advancing our understanding of the universe as well as developing technologies that makes our lives better.
 Physicists have a high level of curiosity that drives them to look inside the ‘black box’ of anything that they are studying to understand how it works.
 A deep set of problem solving skills is a result of this curiosity, deep inquiry, and ability to reason that translates to just about any career field that includes physics, other STEM fields, medicine, legal careers, teaching careers, business and entrepreneurship.